Eliso7777/metaTeX/README.md

 # Website

-The code is always running, and can be used [here](https://tex.botbox.dev/).
+This code is hosted through a domain, and can be accessed [here](https://tex.botbox.dev)

 # Github